satellite-image-deep-learning/techniques/README.md

 * [hurricane-wind-speed-cnn](https://github.com/23ccozad/hurricane-wind-speed-cnn) -> Predicting windspeed of hurricanes from satellite images, uses CNN regression in keras

 ## Super-resolution
-Super-resolution attempts to enhance the resolution of an imaging system, and can be applied as a pre-processing step to improve the detection of small objects.
-For an introduction to this topic [read this excellent article](https://bleedai.com/super-resolution-going-from-3x-to-8x-resolution-in-opencv/).
-Note that super resolution techniques are generally grouped into single image super resolution (SISR) **or** a multi image super resolution (MISR) which is typically applied to video frames.
+Super-resolution attempts to enhance the resolution of an imaging system, and can be applied as a pre-processing step to improve the detection of small objects or boundaries.
+Its use is controversial since it can introduce artefacts at the same rate as real features.
+These techniques are generally grouped into single image super resolution (SISR) **or** a multi image super resolution (MISR)
+* [The value of super resolution — real world use case](https://medium.com/sentinel-hub/the-value-of-super-resolution-real-world-use-case-2ba811f4cd7f) -> Medium article on parcel boundary detection with super-resolved satellite imagery
 * [Super-Resolution on Satellite Imagery using Deep Learning](https://medium.com/the-downlinq/super-resolution-on-satellite-imagery-using-deep-learning-part-1-ec5c5cd3cd2) -> Nov 2016 blog post by CosmiQ Works with a nice introduction to the topic.
 Proposes and demonstrates a new architecture with perturbation layers with practical guidance on the methodology and [code](https://github.com/CosmiQ/super-resolution).
 [Three part series](https://medium.com/the-downlinq/super-resolution-on-satellite-imagery-using-deep-learning-part-3-2e2f61eee1d3)
 * [Introduction to spatial resolution](https://medium.com/sentinel-hub/the-most-misunderstood-words-in-earth-observation-d0106adbe4b0)
 * [Awesome-Super-Resolution](https://github.com/ptkin/Awesome-Super-Resolution) -> another 'awesome' repo, getting a little out of date now